all-maps-lie/all-maps-lie-2020/assignments/final-project.md

 Several years earlier, Rob Walker in 2014 started asking his students to "[practice paying attention](https://medium.com/re-form/how-to-pay-attention-4751adb53cb6)."
 Rob was concerned about the ways in which our current media were preventing us from "seeing."
 In fact his practice of paying attention was even framed as a "war against seeing."
 To do this, he asked his students to focus on one specific element or phenomenon in his students' daily lives.
 Students were tasked with creating a seemingly simple prompt and following that prompt in such a way they helped them identify something that might be considered mundane or trivial.
 By creating self-assigned briefs to notice the world around them, students trained themselves to see things that they might have otherwise overlooked.

-More recently, Jenny Odell published her book [How to Nothing: Resisting the Attention Economy](https://medium.com/@the_jennitaur/how-to-do-nothing-57e100f59bbb) in which she argues that our attention is central to our ability to form communities, extend care towards others and the environment, and to find the will/courage/energy to *do something* about the systems and structures that try to oppress, control, distract, commodify, and marginalize us.
+More recently, Jenny Odell published her book [How to Nothing: Resisting the Attention Economy](https://medium.com/@the_jennitaur/how-to-do-nothing-57e100f59bbb) in which she argues that our attention is central to our ability to form communities, to extend care towards others and the environment, and to find the will/courage/energy to *do something* about the systems and structures that try to oppress, control, distract, commodify, and marginalize us.
 Jenny illustrates the ways in which paying attention is something that requires constant intention and practice.

-These works highlight examples of projects that in one shape or another require focusing one's attention on *some thing*, learning about that thing, and trying to center that thing in a deeper way.
-These examples engage critically to varying degrees with the different politics, media, and geography and offer tangible material for us to see something new or to draw previously unconnected lines in our consciousness.
+These works prompt us to reflect on the importance of our attention and the beauty of focusing one's attention on *some thing*, learning about that thing, and trying to center that thing in a deeper way.
+These examples engage critically with the different politics, media, and geography and offer tangible material for us to see something new and to draw previously unconnected lines in our consciousness.

 Similarly, scholars like [Shannon Mattern](http://wordsinspace.net/shannon/about/) and [Jeremy Crampton](https://www.ncl.ac.uk/apl/staff/profile/jeremycramptonnewcastleacuk.html#background) are asking questions about the world - about power, infrastructure, and politics - through the lens of different media and geographies and proposing methodologies and frameworks through which we might better understand society, culture, and space.
-What these more academic contributions offer is a set of conceptual frameworks and methodological tools to really unpack context, history, and the geography of the things that are interesting and important in our lives.
+What these more academic contributions offer is a set of conceptual frameworks and methodological tools to unpack context, history, and the geography of the things that are interesting and important in our lives.

 Drawing inspiration and methodologies from these varying worlds - from critical cartography to urban media archaeology and media art to creative technology - we will embark on understanding *what mapping means*, *what mapping does*, and *what our role as cartographic outsiders is in shaping spatial thinking*.
 Taking the lessons from David, Rob, and Jenny, we will practice paying attention through intentional (small) data collection and mapping efforts.
 Drawing inspiration from scholars like Shannon and Jeremy, we will practice researching and writing about *things* - their form, their materiality, their histories, and their geographies, and their politics.
 Taken together, we will practice our skills as researchers and makers of spatial media.

 For many of you this will be the first time exercising these ways of thinking and making -- *breathe*, everyone started somewhere.

-## Mapping Urban Media

-What is *urban media*?
-In the context of this course and this project briefing, we can consider *urban media* as any kind of infrastructure - natural or built, static or interactive - that exists in urban space.
-The size of these urban media can range - e.g. fire hydrants vs. street tree vs. bus shelters vs. telephone poles - as well as the spatial scale - e.g. street level vs. block level vs. neighborhood level - that may be relevant for best understanding your selected urban media.
+## Situating Streetview

+*Situating Streetview* is about 2 simultaneous endeavors.
+The first endeavor is this project is an exploration of one subject as seen from Google's Streetview service.
+By mapping a subject through Streetview, you will embark on a research process to learn as much about that subject as possible.
+The second endeavor is an exploration of Google's Streetview itself.

+### Choosing a subject
-The key constraint here is that **you must be able to photograph or document individual instances** of that urban feature whether in person (with your camera phone) or remotely (e.g. aerial images, street view, or found images from the web or social media).
+What you decide to map is up to you.
+It can be any kind of artifact - natural or built, human or nonhuman - that is viewable through Streetview.
+The key constraint here is that **you must be able to take snapshots of/document individual instances** of your subject interest through Streetview.

-Additional constraints:
-* These media should be accessible in your daily life in one way or another.
-  * For example: **It makes sense to** map the door hinges you pass through vs. **it does not make sense to** try and map the birds in Prospect Park (unless you go birding every day).

-Some urban media that would be fair game:
+Some examples that might be interesting to explore:
 * Fire hydrants
 * Manhole covers
 * Shop signs